Aeternitaas/i3snelock/README.md

 Features
 --------

 Allows for various lockscreen configurations including dim+blurred wallpaper, blurred wallpaper, and simply blurring the contents of the current screen.
-As opposed to using i3color's built in `blur` function, this alternative allows for fancy background overlays without compromising on speed (thanks for ffmpeg).
+As opposed to using i3color's built in `blur` function, this alternative allows for fancy background overlays without compromising on speed (thanks to ffmpeg).